 The AustralianSuper education team holds regular webinars to help you stay informed about super and insurance.
 The sessions cover a range of topics including COVID-19 temporary early access to super, help with retrenchment, financial security for women and retirement planning.

-AustralianSuper can also connect you with a qualified financial adviser who can provide advice of a range of topics to help your staff improve and manage your financial situation.
+AustralianSuper can also connect you with a qualified financial adviser who can provide advice on various topics to help your staff improve and manage your financial situation.
 Our advice options include phone advice in relation to your existing AustralianSuper account or more comprehensive advice with a financial adviser in person, via video conferencing or over the phone, depending on your preference and location.
 Please note, fees may apply for personal advice.

 Temporary early release of super helps members when they need it